Welcome to Ledbury & District u3a pages!

 - Attend courses run by Central u3a or undertake online learning provided by them or through their alliance with Open University

 (There is a nominal charge levied for attendance at our Monthly General Meetings and Interest Group meetings, to cover incidental costs.)

 What one of our members has said: "I should like to express my appreciation of this organisation, and the many and varied interest groups it contains.
 I find the newsletter, as only one of its functions, a very useful aide memoire and I often use the website.
 But most of all I must mention the kindness and friendship given by the members and their assistance in making the most of the opportunities available.
 Thank you."

-Becoming a Member, or finding out more: Please see our 'Contact' page.
+Becoming a Member, or finding out more: Please contact our Membership Secretary.